 Reality check.
 Humans don’t care about your product or service.
-They care about their own problems much more than they care about your products.
-It is time to reverse direction and think towards a more human-centered approach to your digital marketing.
-Because of this centric reality, content is crucial.
-All types of human centered marketing content: blog content, video content, and social media content — are relevant to staying competitive in the B2B industry.
+They care about their own problems much more than they care about your company.
+It’s time to reverse direction and think towards a more human-centered approach to your digital marketing.
+Because of this reality, content is crucial.
+All types of human-centered marketing content — blog content, video content, community content, forums, and social media content — are relevant to staying competitive in the B2B industry.

-Content is a means to connect with humans — and help them better understand their own problems and problem-solve with them through quality content to find a solution.
+Content is a method to connect with humans — and help them better understand their challenges and to problem-solve to a solution.

 “Human-centered design is a creative approach to problem-solving […] It’s a process that starts with the people you’re designing for and ends with new solutions that are tailor-made to suit their needs.” — IDEO

 The human-centered theory is usually tied to user-experience and working through design challenges for mobile applications, websites, and services.
-It does not have to be all about UX – and it can (and should) be formally applied to digital content creation also.
+But it doesn’t have to be all about UX.
+It can (and should) also be formally applied to digital marketing.

-Empathy and understanding are at the core of human centered marketing content.
+Empathy is at the core of human-centered marketing content.
 In order to stay competitive in the digital world, we need to create marketing content that is intertwined with human understanding.

 This begins with empathy.